-Investors are often frustrated by presenters who avoid, second-guess or provide scrambled answers to simple questions.
+Investors get frustrated by presenters who avoid, second-guess or provide scrambled answers to simple questions.
 Remember, it is their job to ask questions and be critical.
 We recommend that you be as prepared for the Q&A session as you are for the fundraising presentation itself.

 Before talking to investors, look at your presentation objectively: what are the areas you are most likely to be challenged on?
-Avoid being defensive or taking criticism personally; always respond politely.
-Prepare your answers and rehearse delivering them confidently and calmly together as a team – the last thing you want is your team being visibly surprised by each other’s answers.
+Avoid being defensive or taking criticism personally.
+Prepare your answers and rehearse delivering them confidently together as a team – the last thing you want is your team being surprised by each other’s answers.

-Being in peak physical condition – mentally, emotionally and physically – has a real impact on your ability to deliver effective fundraising presentations.
+Being in peak physical condition – mentally, emotionally and physically – determines if you can deliver an effective fundraising presentations.
 Delivering a series of fundraising presentations back-to-back can – unsurprisingly – seriously affect your energy levels.
 However, there are strategies you can employ to perform at your best even if it’s your sixth meeting in one day and you want to catch the last flight home:

 Fundraising presentations are the ultimate first impressions test.
 And like all first impressions, it’s a one-time deal – there are no second chances.
 So it makes sense to prepare for what you’re walking into by doing your homework.